Oral History Victoria

 Event Program Co-ordinator (joint): Rochelle Lade is a PhD candidate at Swinburne University undertaking an oral history of one of Melbourne’s finest community radio stations, PBSFM.
 Research interests include the interactions between the political, cultural and historical in community.
 Rochelle’s

-Website administrator (joint): Jessica Ferrari is an experienced journalist and documentary maker who has been making film and television content for over fifteen years.
+Website and Social Media: Jessica Ferrari is an experienced journalist and documentary maker who has been making film and television content for over fifteen years.
 She has produced stories for the ABC and National Geographic.
-She now runs Memento Media – a video production house that specialises in the celebration and preservation of stories, lives and oral history.
+She now runs Memento Media – a video production house that specialises in the celebration and preservation of stories, lives and oral history through documentary.

 Our Aims and Objectives